First French War of Religion (1562–1563): Drawing up

 Now realising their situation, the Protestants formed up into a line in front of Imberdais.
-D'Andelot was dispatched to report on the royal positions, and reported back they were too strong to attack, with the royalists outnumbering them.
+D'Andelot was dispatched to report on the royal positions, and reported back that they were too strong to attack, with the royalists outnumbering them.
 D'Andelot advised that they withdraw to Tréon.
 The two armies stood opposite one another for two hours.
-During this long wait the leaders of both sides could consider with horror the number of their friends and relatives in the opposing armies ranks.
-The Constable was directly across the field from his nephews, meanwhile the Protestant writer La Noue noted that he was opposite a dozen of his friends.
+During this long wait, the leaders of both sides could consider with horror the number of their friends and relatives in the opposing army's ranks.
+The Constable was directly across the field from his nephews; meanwhile, the Protestant writer François de La Noue noted that he was opposite a dozen of his friends.
 Coligny convinced Condé that the royalists would not give battle, and that they should continue their march.
 Therefore, the Protestant advance guard began to disengage from the line and begin progress towards Tréon.
-However some reiters and light cavalry screening the advance guard's march were subject to artillery fire from a battery of 14 guns and scattered.
+However, some reiters and light cavalry screening the advance guard's march were subject to artillery fire from a battery of 14 guns and scattered.
 Condé thus determined it was not safe to disengage and recalled the advance guard to form back up in the line.

 The royal army totalled around 14,000 infantry with 2,000 cavalry (of which roughly half were German mercenaries).
 They had also brought 22 artillery pieces.
-On the royal armies right flank at Épinay were the advanced guard led by Saint-André and Guise: Spanish infantry to the extreme right, then Guise's gendarmes (200 strong with an almost equal number of volunteers), then French infantry under the vicomte de Martigues, then cavalry under Saint-André, then German landsknecht, then Damville and Aumale's gendarme companies.
-The advance guard was at least nominally under Saint-André's authority, with Guise only responsible for his gendarmes, however Carroll argues he had de facto control of the whole wing with Saint-André deferring to him in strategic matters.
-Alongside Aumale, Guise's other brothers the marquis d'Elbeuf and the grand prieur were also among the royal ranks.
+On the royal army's right flank at Épinay were the advanced guard led by Saint-André and Guise: Spanish infantry to the extreme right, then Guise's gendarmes (200 strong with an almost equal number of volunteers), then French infantry under the vicomte de Martigues, then cavalry under Saint-André, then German landsknecht, then Damville and Aumale's gendarme companies.
+The advance guard was at least nominally under Saint-André's authority, with Guise only responsible for his gendarmes; however, Carroll argues he had de facto control of the whole wing, with Saint-André deferring to him in strategic matters.
+Alongside Aumale, Guise's other brothers, the marquis d'Elbeuf and the Grand Prior, were also among the royal ranks.
 The main battle followed under Montmorency's command, first the Swiss pikeman (the largest unit in the field), then more French infantry (Breton and Picard 'legions'), then light dragoon cavalry under the seigneur de Sansac finally on the armies extreme left was Montmorency with the rest of the gendarmerie.
-In front of the army were two artillery positions, one in front of the advanced guard (of 14 cannons) the other on the left flank of the Swiss (of 8 cannons).
+In front of the army were two artillery positions, one in front of the advanced guard (of 14 cannons), the other on the left flank of the Swiss (of 8 cannons).
 By integrating their cavalry with the infantry, the royal army hoped to overcome their inferiority in this aspect of the army.